 Don’t settle for a life you know isn’t working.
 Change it.
 If necessary do something radically different.
 Fire everyone who doesn’t make you feel good about yourself.
 Quit everything that makes you unhappy.
 Reboot your life situation.
 If other people whine about it, screw ’em.
 They’ll get over it.

 You’re here to create the life you really want, not to endure a life you don’t want.
 Your power to make decisions and take action is all you need to get you out of a crappy situation.
 Exercise that power consciously.

 If you still don’t know what to do, then ask yourself this question: What would a happy person do in my situation?
 If you start doing what you think a happy person would do, you’ll start moving towards a life that naturally resonates with happiness.
-If you’re really clueless, you can even post in the forums on this site, describe your situation, and ask other people what they’d do to change it for the better.
-Lots of people have already done this and have gotten great responses.

 I’m no stranger to the “my life sucks” period.
 I’d drag myself out of bed sometime after noon, play video games for hours, maybe hang out drinking with friends or play poker, stay up late, go for a long walk thinking about how much my life sucked, crash feeling depressed, and repeat.
 For months I kept doing the same thing over and over.
 And life kept right on sucking.
 My emotions kept telling me, “Damn this sucks!”
 That whole period of my life is one giant blur.